Zoltán Szabó (serial killer): Unconfirmed murders

 On August 25, 1998, Szabó supposedly forced prostitute Mónika K. to leave the 5th Highway car park and go to his farm.
 There, he strangled her in a nearby orchard and dragged the body to a track near the Cegléd-Szeged railway line.
 Subsequently, a freight train and two other trains ran over the body, completely crushing it.
 Although Szabó was last seen in her company, the court could not definitely prove that he was the culprit, and he was not convicted of Mónika K.'s murder.

 Szabó also mentioned a sixth murder, which he claimed to have not committed but simply knew of.
 The investigators doubted his claim of innocence, but the post-mortem investigation proved ineffective, and so this case was included in the indictment.

-The police investigator who leaded the investigation also stated that he was certain Szabó was responsible for more murders.
+The police investigator who led the investigation also stated that he was certain Szabó was responsible for more murders.
 The detective, referring to a witness' testimony, wrote that Szabó was responsible for the disappearances of a Romanian family of five.
 He was so confident of his opinion that he offered 500,000 forints to Szabó for each new corpse he showed the location to.